marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/predicates.rst

 test predicates.
 It also writes a header file containing function declarations for all machine-specific predicates.
 It is not necessary to declare these predicates in :samp:`{cpu}-protos.h`.

-..
-Most of this node appears by itself (in a different place) even when the INTERNALS flag is clear.
-Passages that require the internals manual's context are conditionalized to appear only in the internals manual.